 Investigations regarding the collision and the initial suspected illegal activity remain ongoing.
 The suspect could face charges for the fatal crash, and according to court records, he already has a violent criminal history.

-If you were hurt or lost a family member in a car accident, contact Laborde Earles Law Firm to find out if you have grounds for a claim.
+If you were hurt or lost a family member in a car accident, contact Laborde Earles Injury Lawyers to find out if you have grounds for a claim.
 Our lawyers have recovered more than $200 million for clients in successful settlements and verdicts.
 Call 800-522-6733 to schedule a free case evaluation with a car wreck lawyer in Baton Rouge.